malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 │   │   └── process       <- Changes normalized data into torch files and concatenated csv │   │   └── README        <- Includes more details about the scripts
 │   │   └── utils         <- File with custom functions
+│   ├── helper            <- Folder with custom functions
+│   │   └── convert_reqs  <- Function that mirrors the requirements to environment.yml
+│   │   └── gcp_utils     <- Function that returns wandb_api on GCP cloud via secret
+│   │   └── logger        <- Creates logs to logs/ folder for easier debugging
 │   ├── models            <- Model implementations, training script and prediction script │   │   └── arch_model    <- Old model class definition and function calls
 │   │   └── arch_train_m  <- Old model using Forecasting and TemporalFusionTransformer